GSA/digitalgov.gov/content/posts/2016-06-10-collaboration-and-innovation-beyond-government-borders.md

 How to start an innovation movement: Connect innovators with fellow innovators, and find more innovators to collaborate with.
 This idea underpins a new pilot from the Department of Veterans Affairs (VA), which seeks to harness the power of collaboration among the public and government to better serve veterans.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-350-Dept-Veterans-Affairs-Innovators-Network.jpg" alt="Screen capture of the VA Innovators Network website." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/06/600-x-350-Dept-Veterans-Affairs-Innovators-Network.jpg" alt="Screen capture of the VA Innovators Network website." >}}

 Currently, eight VA centers around the United States are participating in the [VA Innovators Network](http://www.innovation.va.gov/innovatorsnetwork/) pilot.
 The pilot allows VA employees to propose and test ideas in a “test small, fail small” environment, with the goal of scaling successful solutions to the entire VA system.